XueShannon/AISECLAB_O-RAN/POWDER/README.md

-# O-RAN Experiment on POWDWE
+# O-RAN Experiment on POWDER
 Description: All resources, setups, thoughts, and problems should be listed here

 ## Resources